 Year 2 and final year

-At the end of semester two Single Honours students undertake a second residential field course of six or seven days.
+At the end of semester two students undertake a second residential field course of six or seven days.

 Many of these field courses are centred in European cities, and they are more specialised and focus specifically on human or physical geography topics.
-Recent human geography field course destinations have included cities such as Amsterdam; Moscow; Prague; Berlin; Dublin, and Seville, whilst physical geographers have been to Evora in Portugal; Malta; Tenerife; and Bala, in Wales.
+Recent field course destinations include Berline, Rennes, Turkey and the Swiss Alps.
+A local, non-residential alternative is also offered.

 Recent student research of this kind has been undertaken in Iceland, Costa Rica, Norway, the Pyrenees and in northern Italy.